hazardous-sun/fafnir/README.md

-# Fafnir
+# Fafnir 🐉

-`fafnir` is a command-line utility for developers (mostly myself), written in Rust.
-It provides a set of tools for managing Git repositories in bulk and collecting project source code.
+`fafnir` is a command‑line utility for developers (mostly myself), written in Rust.
+It provides handy tools for managing Git repositories in bulk and collecting project source code.

-This project is a Rust-based migration of the original Bash scripts found in the [useful-scripts](https://github.com/hazardous-sun/useful-scripts) repository.
-The goal is to replace the original scripts with a more robust, performant, and cross-platform compatible tool.
+This project is a Rust‑based migration of the original Bash scripts found in the [useful-scripts](https://github.com/hazardous-sun/useful-scripts) repository.
+The goal is to replace the original scripts with a more robust️, performant, and cross‑platform tool.

 > [!NOTE]
-> This is a work in progress, and not all scripts from the original repository have been migrated yet.
+> 🛠️ This is a work in progress.
+Not all scripts from the original repository have been migrated yet.

 ---

-## Installation
+## Installation 🧰

 ### Prerequisites

-1. **Rust:** You must have the [Rust toolchain](https://rustup.rs/) (which includes `cargo`) installed.
+1. **Rust:** Install the [Rust toolchain](https://rustup.rs/) (includes `cargo`).
-2. **Git:** The Git operations commands require `git` to be installed and available in your system's `PATH`.
+2. **Git:** Git operations require `git` installed and available in your system `PATH`.

-### From Source
+### From Source 🏗️

 1. Clone this repository or download the source files.
 2. Navigate to the project's root directory: